andrewvunguyen/myprofile/README.md

 ###### Languages spoken: English and Vietnamese

 ### Fun fact
 A fact about myself is that I play Skyrim in my pastime.
 The game is perhaps may favourite thus far, and shines among my current games: Zelda - Breath of the Wild and Wolfenstein.
 Naturally attracted to games with adventure roles, these have been my picks for purchase.
-I own Skyrim on both my Xbox One and Nintendo Switch – and have played the game over 3 times.
+I own Skyrim on both Xbox One and Nintendo Switch – and have played the game over 3 times.
 ____________________________________________________________________________________________

 ## INTEREST IN IT